 Tile cache data stores

-The number of machines you can add to a tile cache data store depends on the deployment mode you use.
+The number of machines you can add to a tile cache data store depends on the ArcGIS Data Store version you use.

 Recovery after loss of a tile cache machine in cluster mode